Scott Marlowe | Dwarven Thanes

 The Age of the Old Gods (Before Year 0)

 During the height of Darshavon's power, the dwarven thanes maintained cautious but profitable relationships with the surface kingdom.
 Dwarven smiths supplied weapons and armor to Darshavon's armies, while dwarven miners provided precious metals that filled the royal treasury.
-The thanes valued their independence, however, refusing to acknowledge any authority beyond their own thane lords.
+The thanes valued their independence; however, they refused to acknowledge any authority beyond their own thane lords.
 Several attempts by ambitious human monarchs to assert sovereignty over dwarven territories ended in diplomatic stalemate or, in rare cases, brief military conflicts that convinced surface dwellers that forcing dwarves from their mountain strongholds was prohibitively costly.

 Each thane developed its distinctive character during this era.
 Rillock, located in what would become Anolga, established trade relationships with coastal communities while mastering the art of ship-fitting and maritime metalwork.
 Heidelheim in the Ugull Mountains became renowned for its gem-cutting, while Merkinjel in the Alzion Mountains specialized in weapons that could withstand the extreme conditions of high-altitude warfare.
 The thanes occasionally competed with one another through contests of skill and craftsmanship, but true warfare between dwarven holds remained unthinkable—a cultural prohibition rooted in their shared heritage and mutual respect.